shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_7/README.md

 * G. The code compiles and prints 1. <br>

 ### My Answer:
+* line 4 is fine
+* line 5 is fine
+* line 6 is fine
-* Line 7 does not compile
+* 7 does not compile
+* line 8 is fine
 * **D**✅✅✅✅
 <hr>